Not all company growth creates real value.

 What Is Return on Capital Employed (ROCE)?

-Return on Capital Employed (ROCE) is a financial metric that measures the return a company generates from its total capital employed, which includes both debt and shareholder equity.
-It indicates how well a business is using all sources of financing to generate operating income.
+Return on Capital Employed (ROCE) is a financial metric that measures how efficiently a company uses its long-term capital to generate operating profit.

 Formula for Return on Capital Employed